-As your chairman, I am extremely proud of all the work done during this year.
+This is my final year as chairman however, I am extremely proud of our achievements since the mergers in 2017 and 2018.
+We came together to grow, and I am hugely enthused by the amount of lending, community involvement and positivity in the last three years.
 All our external reviews have been positive, which is a huge compliment to our entire team.
-I would like to thank our Board, our Board Oversight and our staff for making Croí Laighean Credit Union one of the strongest Credit Unions in the country, and certainly at the Heart of Leinster.
+I would like to thank our Board, our Board Oversight and our staff for making Crof Laighean Credit Union one of the strongest Credit Unions in the country, and certainly at the Heart of Leinster.

-Brian Manning
+Brian Manning Chairman